SEAL: Searching Expandable Architectures for Incremental Learning: Related Literature

-A smaller set of NAS methods directly address the incremental learning problem. \textit{ENAS-S}~\citep{nas-stability} applies a genetic search that jointly optimizes for accuracy and stability, defined as robustness to perturbations. \textit{CLEAS}~\citep{cleas} introduces neuron-level expansion through a reinforcement learning controller that isolates old weights before expanding the model. \textit{Learn-to-Grow}~\citep{learning-to-grow} leverages DARTS to adapt architectures over time and achieves competitive results. \textit{ArchCraft}~\citep{archcraft} is a framework that integrates evolutionary algorithms with IL.
+A smaller set of NAS methods directly address the incremental learning problem. \textit{ENAS-S}~\cite{nas-stability} applies a genetic search that jointly optimizes for accuracy and stability, defined as robustness to perturbations. \textit{CLEAS}~\cite{cleas} introduces neuron-level expansion through a reinforcement learning controller that isolates old weights before expanding the model. \textit{Learn-to-Grow}~\cite{learning-to-grow} leverages DARTS to adapt architectures over time and achieves competitive results. \textit{ArchCraft}~\cite{archcraft} is a framework that integrates evolutionary algorithms with IL.
 This approach focuses on optimizing network architectures continuously while preserving previously acquired knowledge.
-Lastly, \textit{PCL} ~\citep{pcl} proposes a NAS method to design a population of task-specific models rather than a single robust model for IL.
+Lastly, \textit{PCL} ~\cite{pcl} proposes a NAS method to design a population of task-specific models rather than a single robust model for IL.

-A recent review~\citep{bestpracticesNASCL} highlights several pitfalls in current NAS-based IL approaches—namely, redundant retraining, unchecked model growth, and overreliance on replay buffers.
+A recent review~\cite{nas-continual-learning} highlights several pitfalls in current NAS-based IL approaches, namely, redundant retraining, unchecked model growth, and overreliance on replay buffers.
 SEAL addresses these challenges directly: it avoids retriggering NAS from scratch for each task, expands the architecture only when needed, and removes the dependence on explicit data storage.
 Furthermore, SEAL exhibits key characteristics desired in IL NAS methods: it supports few-shot learning through cross-task knowledge transfer, maintains a dynamic yet bounded architecture, and introduces mechanisms for graceful forgetting, enabling robustness and scalability across long task sequences.
+Additionally, another review has identified plasticity-stability balancing as one of the central open challenges for deployable NAS systems, highlighting methods such as SEAL, ArchCraft, and CLEAS as representative approaches \cite{hercules}.